leonardonels/LiDAR_simulator_project/documentation/Readme.md

 The following points could be improved/added in the future:

-- [ ]  Modify the lidar sensor to have a variable density of points
 - [ ]  Fine-Tuning lidar settings
+- [ ]  implement filter presets to achieve faster and smoother operations
 - [ ]  Implement a more accurate steering mode
 - [ ]  Add ros2 movement control
 - [ ]  Apply the true model for the car